LATEST NEWS

 Wyre and Fylde Rural Extended Network (WREN)

 On 1st July 2019 Garstang Medical Practice officially became part of the Wyre & Fylde Rural Extended Network (WREN).
-This is a new collaboration between the five practices in Kirkham, Great Eccleston, Preesall and Garstang.
+This is a collaboration between the five practices in Kirkham, Great Eccleston, Preesall and Garstang.
 The network is part of the new NHS Long Term Plan and aims to develop over the next few years.

 The initial stages will focus on building strong working relationships with the other practices to collaborate on improving services and access.